 There has been some speculation over the years that she may have been murdered, but the cause of her death was officially ruled as a drug overdose.

 Monroe was buried in her favorite Emilio Pucci dress, in what was known as a "Cadillac casket"—the most high-end casket available, made of heavy-gauge solid bronze and lined with champagne-colored silk.

-“She was the victim of ballyhoo and sensation — exploited beyond anyone’s means.” — Sir Laurence Olivier
+“She was the victim of ballyhoo and sensation — exploited beyond anyone’s means.”

 Monroe did not own a house until the last year of her life, and had surprisingly few possessions.
 One that she prized was an autographed photo of Albert Einstein, which included an inscription: "To Marilyn, with respect and love and thanks."

 In 2017, another book of little-seen treasures made it to shelves in The Essential Marilyn Monroe, with Joshua Greene retouching old photos taken by his dad, Milton Greene, in the 1950s.

-Marilyn Monroe Nude
+Marilyn Monroe's Nude Footage

 August 2018 brought the publication of another biography of the screen legend, Marilyn Monroe: The Private Life of a Public Icon, by Charles Casillo.
 The book made headlines for its revelation that nude footage of Monroe from a bedroom scene in The Misfits, previously believed to have been destroyed, remained extant.